Projects (selection)

 Hipparchus is public known as one of the greatest astronomers in antiquity: a brilliant observer who a) discovered a “new star”, b) proved the existence of the precession of equinoxes, c) made the first star catalogue and d) described a new method to make celestial globes.

-He lived in a time (2nd century BCE) when Babylonian mathematics was taken over by Greek astronomers which causes the suspicion that he might also have used Babylonian data for his groundbreaking innovations.
+He lived in a time (2nd century BCE) when Babylonian mathematics was taken over by Greek astronomers, which caused suspicion that he might have used Babylonian data for his groundbreaking innovations.
 My new analysis supports this idea but the missing link is not yet found.

 History of the 88 Modern Constellations